 Virtual Private Server on the other hand is like a mini dedicated hosting.
 This service is available at lower costs, and it is ideal for growing businesses that want to secure the data of their customers.
-VPS is also reliable for fast speed, and easy customization of RAM and disk space.
-It must be noted that VPS is not a replacement for a dedicated server, it only acts as a virtual server that gives individual hosting to each user.
+Virtual Private Server is also reliable for fast speed, and easy customization of RAM and disk space.
+It must be noted that a Virtual Private Server is not a replacement for a dedicated server, it only acts as a virtual server that gives individual hosting to each user.

 Cloud hosting is a popular server amongst users.
 It allows you to access your data from multiple devices rather than being limited to one.
 The most stunning feature of cloud hosting is that during hardware damage, the website faces no downtime, rather it extracts the resources from other connected devices to run smoothly.
-This is an unbeatable feature that is not included in the VPS.
+This is an unbeatable feature that is not included in the Virtual Private Server.

 Benefits of VPS hosting

 VPS hosting outsmarts shared hosting in many ways!
-Here are some of the top advantages of Virtual Private Server that have made it popular amongst the users.
+Here are some of the top advantages of a Virtual Private Server that have made it popular amongst users.

 1. Increased Performance